e183b796621afbf902067460/raffaelo/README.md

 # raffaelo

+> Semyon, P. (2023).
+Web3: writing a small framework for interacting with smart contracts on Python.
+[Habr](https://habr.com/ru/articles/710084/).

 It's a core framework for interacting with smart contracts.
 The purpose of the framework is to implement the logic of the certain smart contract.
 All contracts inherit the [`iCBC`](https://github.com/e183b796621afbf902067460/raffaelo/blob/master/raffaelo/interfaces/contracts/interface.py) logic.

 # Installation